 2.11 Statistical Analysis

-Data on, yield and yield parameters were compiled, tabulated and analyzed statistically using the analysis of variance technique.
+Data on yield and yield parameters were compiled, tabulated and analyzed statistically using the analysis of variance technique.
 Analysis of variance was done and the mean differences were adjudged by Duncan's Multiple Range Test (DMRT) according to Gomez and Gomez [20] with the help of computer package program (M-STAT).

 3. results and discussion